Skip to contents

 • Checkerboard 2 (hierarchical): Aggregates the input raster at two hierarchical spatial scales using specified aggregation factors.
 Points are then grouped based on their position in the resulting hierarchical checkerboard.

-As an example, let’s use the spatial block method to partition our dataset.
-For this example, we will use the object d, which corresponds to the prepared_data created in previous steps.
+Let’s use the spatial block method as an example.
+We will use the object d, prepared_data created in previous steps.

 # Install ENMeval if not already installed